|Public Member at Large||Richard Keillor|

 Shelleen moved to Falher in 1990.
 She has a BSA from the University of Saskatchewan.
 In 1993, she began working for the MD of Smoky River.
 Where she remained working for 14 years as The Director of Agricultural Services.
 After taking a year to work on the farm, she went back to work with SARDA.
 Her position deals with the environmental programs and extension.

-She has four children ages 9 to 15 and helps operate a 5000 acres grain farm in addition to full time work.
+She has four children and helps operate a 5000 acres grain farm in addition to full time work.
 Shelleen was a member of the initiators group and is representing the Agriculture Sector.

 Ashley was born and raised in Southern Saskatchewan and currently resides in Grande Prairie, Alberta.
 She relocated to the Peace Region after graduating from the University of Regina with a Bachelors of Science Degree in Petroleum Systems Engineering.
 Ashley is the Regulatory and Compliance Office for Aquatera Utilities, a full service utility corporation.
 In her role, she develops, implements and maintains various programs.
 These programs involve public education, conducting environmental projects and studies, as well as monitoring and reporting relevant to provincial and federal requirements.

 Dan was raised on a farm in the County of Camrose.
 He attended Northern Alberta Institute of Technology where he graduated as an Engineering Technologist.
 He moved to Peace River in 1997 where he worked for PFRA/AAFC.
 In 2013 he started a new position with Alberta Agriculture and Forestry as an Agricultural Water Specialist.
-He served as an alternate on the MPWA board of directors since 2014.
+He served as an alternate on the MPWA board of directors before becoming a director.

 Darren Calliou (Metis Settlement General Council)